Ride. Power-Up. Win.

 Game Modes?
 Single player?

-This is a multiplayer-centric game, with a primary focus on the Town Trial experience.
-Top Ride is not planned.
-Racing is planned.
-A battle royale mode is planned.
+This is a multiplayer-centric game, with a primary focus on the Trial experience.
+Racing is planned, while Top Ride is not.
 Bots may not be ready in time for launch, but we want this to be enjoyable as a single player game too…

 Town of Trials is not planned to support modding.
 Sorry!